-Cows come under the definition of “livestock”.
-The Animals Act 1971 makes an owner or person in possession of livestock “strictly liable” for any damage caused by their livestock trespassing on land owned or occupied by another.
+The Animals Act 1971 makes an owner or person in possession of livestock ‘strictly liable’ for any damage caused by their animals trespassing on land owned/occupied by another.

-The owner, or person in possession of the animal, will also be liable for any reasonable expenses incurred by the owner or occupier of the land onto which the animal has trespassed in keeping the animal.
-This will include any expenses incurred between the time when the cow enters the garden and the time when it is returned to or collected by its owner or while a right of detention is being exercised.
+They will also be liable for any reasonable expenses incurred by the owner/occupier of the land onto which the animal has trespassed.
+This includes expenses incurred between the time the cow enters the garden and the time it is returned to or collected by the owner, or while a right of detention is being exercised.

-The owner, or person in possession, of the animal will be liable for any death or personal injury resulting from the trespass.
+They will also be liable for any death or personal injury resulting from the trespass.

-If the owner, or person in possession, of the livestock can show that the owner or occupier of the land onto which the animal strayed gave permission for the animal to cross the boundary then this will provide the owner or person in possession of the animal with a good defence.
+If the livestock owner can show that the owner/occupier of the land onto which the animal strayed gave permission for the animal to cross the boundary, this will amount to a defence.

-An owner, or person in possession, of livestock will not be liable for any damage if he can show that the animal would not have strayed onto the land in question had it not been for a breach by another land owner or occupier of a duty to fence land.
+The livestock owner will also not be liable for any damage if they can show the animal would not have strayed onto the land in question had it not been for a breach by another land owner/occupier of a duty to fence land.

 Claims for damage